thevuong/next15-filterlist/STEPS.md

 - Show the different data files just querying a db and using cookies() and slow()
 - Search is just submitting a query param with a get request using a form.
 - Async [tab] page.tsx server components, we are querying our db based on filters directly based on the filters inside this server component.
-- Meaning we are never doing any of this stuff on the client, and the components are only generated on the server.
 - Dynamic requests, static is easy because this could be run in the build, but this is dynamic data.
 We have to await at runtime.
 - Basically, want we want to do is elevate the speed, interactivity and UX of this app, and improve the web vitals that are bad without worsening the good ones.